Disneyland Ticket Discounts

 A Disneyland Cast Member told Sue Pisaturo of Small World Vacations that many, many people lose their tickets by putting them in lanyards (ID card holders hung around the neck).
 The ID card holder portion is usually made to snap off, and frequently lanyards also have a “breakaway” feature for safety purposes.
 Unfortunately, these features can easily result in lost tickets.
 It’s better to keep your tickets in your wallet or a deep pocket.

 You can apply the value of an unused ticket or pass, or even a partially used one with days left on it, toward the purchase of a higher-priced pass, as long as you do it before your pass expires.
 For instance, if you buy a 3-Day Park Hopper and then decide on the third day of use that you’d rather have an Annual Pass, you can apply the value of the Park Hopper toward the Annual Pass.
-Discounted passes will be credited at the actual rates you paid (that info is encoded on the ticket).
+Discounted passes will be credited at the retail price as of the day the ticket was issued.
 To upgrade a ticket, go to any Guest Services window.

 Unlike tickets and passes at Walt Disney World there is no “No Expiration” option for Disneyland tickets.
 All multi-day passes at Disneyland expire 13 days after the first day you start using them.
 (Unless you use them up first.
 Naturally a 3-Day Park Hopper is “expired” once you’ve used all three days, even if 13 days haven’t passed yet!)
 Once the 13 days have passed after the first use, or the last admission day on the ticket is used, the ticket becomes worthless.